 special theory of relativity

 Among the predictions of the special theory is that no material object can be accelerated to reach light-speed – a result which appears to rule out practical interstellar travel for all but the nearest stars.
 However, the special theory provides an escape clause in that for objects (such as a very fast spacecraft and its crew) moving at significant fractions of the speed of light, time slows down.
 In principle, this time dilation would allow astronauts to travel as far as they liked within as short a period as they liked, simply by moving at a sufficiently high speed.
-The problem is that the time dilation effect does not operate for those who stay at home, so that the star-hopping astronauts would suffer the disturbing phenomenon of time dislocation.
+The problem is that the time dilation effect does not operate for those who stay at home, so that the star-hopping astronauts would return home to find their relatives and friends had aged more than them or were possibly even long-dead.

 For over a year, Einstein had been stymied by a problem he couldn't see a way around.
 It was simply this: if the speed of light is a universal constant, as he guessed it was, then the usual "Galilean" addition of velocities doesn't work.
 According to the physics of Galileo and Newton, if you walk down the aisle of a train that's moving along the track, then your speed relative to the ground equals the train's speed plus your walking speed.
 This seems like perfectly good commonsense and is what you'd actually find if you took measurements, unless you could measure with atomic precision, in which case you'd notice a puzzling discrepancy.
 In the same way, if the train has a lamp at the front then, according to Newtonian science, the speed of the rays leaving the lamp ought to equal the train's speed plus the speed of light.
 But if the speed of light doesn't depend on how the source is moving, as Einstein believed, this simple addition can't be right, otherwise you could easily break the light barrier.
 Then, "one momentous day in May," recalled Einstein, inspiration dawned.
 He visited Besso and explained what was on his mind: "Today I come here," he said, "to battle against that problem with you."
 Together they looked at the question from every angle, until suddenly Einstein saw the answer to his difficulty: if the speed of light is always the same, then space and time must be changeable.
 The notion that space and time formed a fixed backdrop against which the drama of the universe played out – Newton's viewpoint – was wrong.
 Space and time, length and duration, would be measured differently depending on the relative motion of the observer.